Phononic/Sean_Lubner_250HWs/hw11/README.txt

 Convergence was confirmed by looking both at the traces of all mus, as well as the z-score plots for each mu.
 They do converge.

 ---------------- Problem (d) ----------------
+11 of the 13 players' full-season batting average falls within the 95% confidence interval.
+See notebook for full table.